-On review of the financial statements submitted by the school, it has been noted that the School charges earmarked levies in the form of Bus Charges, Girls Hostel & Computer.
+On review of the financial statements submitted by the school it has been noted that the School charges earmarked levies in the form of Bus Charges, Girls Hostel & Computer.
 Although, the School has been preparing separate income and expenditure for these earmarked levies.
 However, at the end of the financial year, the school transfers the surplus/ deficit earned from these earmarked levies to school funds, which means in case of surplus, the same is used by the school for meeting other expenditures of the school and, in case of loss, the same is met from the school funds.
 This clearly indicates that the school is not following fund-based accounting with respect to earmarked levies collected by it in the name of Computer, Bus charges and Girls Hostel.
-During the FY 2021-22, the school has transferred INR (5,97,731) for Bus charges, INR (92,775) for Girls Hostel and INR (42,54,862) for Computer to School funds.
+Similar observation was also noted inorder no. F.DE.15(911)/PSB/2022/6586-6590 dated 23.08.2022 issued for the academic session 2022-23.